Important Alerts

 Optum Medical Care, P.C.

-Why you should follow up with your doctor after a hospital stay or ER visit
+Five reasons why you should follow up with your doctor after a hospital stay or ER visit

-Always make a follow-up appointment with your primary care doctor (PCP) within 5 days of going home from the hospital or ER.
-Here are 5 reasons why:
+Always make a follow-up appointment with your PCP within 5 days of going home from the hospital or ER.

 1. Your PCP needs to know what happened and why.
-There was a reason for the hospital or ER visit.
+There was a reason for the hospital or Emergency Room visit.
 Maybe you had a bad reaction to a new medicine.
 Or maybe you started a new meal or exercise plan.
 Your doctor also needs to know what happened in the hospital.

 2. It’s an excellent way to see what you need to do next.
 You’ll need to follow your doctor’s directions carefully once you leave the hospital.
 If you have a question about your follow-up care, call your doctor’s office.
 If you’re worried, reach out with questions.
 This can help stop problems from getting worse.